 What size RV is the best?
 There’s no right answer.
-Honestly, the best size is the size you and your family will be comfortable traveling in.
+Honestly, the best size is the size you and your family will be comfortable traveling in, whether that’s a travel trailer or motorhome, or even a Happier Camper.
 To determine your comfort level, there are several factors to consider.

 A common beginner RV mistake is choosing an RV size that’s larger than you’ll be comfortable maneuvering.